Wealth Accumulation – Using These 3 Types of Insurance as Savings Solutions

 Many a time, people do not require the funds that mature from their savings plans immediately and wish to remain invested in the plans.
 However, that is not possible with a Traditional Savings plan with a fixed tenure.
 Hence, there is a new type of savings instrument introduced with no maturity date, where you get to keep the plan for as long as possible.
 This also opens the possibility of transferring the plan to your future children (below 18 years of age) at any point in time.
 This can serve as a gift by providing your children with a lifetime savings without them having to pay anything.

 Savings is always a positive thing and we should always ensure we have sufficient funds for rainy days like these.
 However, saving using different solutions could help us achieve a good balance of growth to our portfolios & can even help us reach our goals earlier!
 The important question is, which savings plan is the most suitable for you?

-To help you get started, you can use this Trivia Questions for Insurance Savings Solutions as a good guide to help you understand which solution would work best for you.
+To help you get started, you can use this The Savings Guide as a good guide to help you understand which solution would work best for you.